 Recommended by Mark from Wyld Family Travel

 Strasbourg is the capital of the Alsace region of North Eastern France and it’s undoubtedly one of the most beautiful cities in France.
 If you’re looking for an amazing day trip from Paris, Strasbourg is a great choice as it can be easily reached in 2 hours from Paris on the TGV.

 Strasbourg is a city with strong influences from both France and Germany, having belonged to both countries numerous times in history.
 Today most people head to Strasbourg to visit its old town cobbled streets, world-famous cathedral, and picturesque La Petite France district.

 A boat ride on the canals of Strasbourg will introduce you to the amazing wooden colored old-world houses of Strasbourg.
 The Strasbourg Cathedral was once the tallest building in the world – make sure you climb the Cathedral tower for the best view of the city!

-The food and wine is a must when visiting, make sure you try the regional special called Flammkuchen, it is an Alsace version of pizza and wash it down with a local Gewürztraminer wine.
-A day trip to Strasbourg with teens, couples or singles is a must!
+The food and wine are a must when visiting, make sure you try the regional special called Flammkuchen, which is an Alsace version of pizza and wash it down with a local Gewürztraminer wine.
+A day trip to Strasbourg with teens, couples, or singles is a must!

 Recommended by Christine from Journey to France